Data Generation Rules

 -

-For example, if you create a rule to generate a username, and you select the Condition Type “Field is blank,” and the Conditional Field “UserName,” and the Event Trigger “Identity Creation,” then later during identity creation, if the “UserName” field is blank (empty), the system will create a username with this Data Generation Rule.
-However, if the identity created does have a username, the Data Generation Rule will not be triggered.
+For example, if you create a rule to generate a username, and you select the Condition Type “Field is blank,” and the Conditional Field “UserName,” and the Event Trigger “User Creation,” then later during user creation, if the “UserName” field is blank (empty), the system will create a username with this Data Generation Rule.
+However, if the user created does have a username, the Data Generation Rule will not be triggered.

 Mapping Tables

-You can configure data generation rules to use a mapping table, to narrow the rule to specific scenarios.
+To narrow a rule to apply to only specified scenarios, you can configure the rule to use a mapping table.
 To do this, add a lookup to the rule, including the mapping table and the key name.

 There are two types of lookups: by value or by reference.